Varnița, Anenii Noi: Territorial dispute between Moldova and Transnistria

 The leaders of Transnistria claim Varnița as being part of the Pridnestrovian Moldavian Republic, but the attempts of Transnistrian authorities to take control of the village have failed to date.
-This conflict likely stems from Varnița being a port on the Dniester River, and began in 2006..
+This conflict likely stems from Varnița being a port on the Dniester River, and began in 2006.

 In 2006, the parties announced their willingness to settle the dispute in court, and the authorities in Transnistria announced that until the verdict was handed down, the control of port infrastructure should be exercised by the mainly Russian soldiers stationed in Transnistria since 1992.
-After the soldiers entered Varniţa, the US Embassy in Chisinau became interested in the case, calling for the return of the port of Moldova.
+After the soldiers entered Varnița, the United States Embassy in Chișinău became interested in the case, calling for the return of the port of Moldova.
 The European Union also called on both sides to calm and de-escalate the conflict.
 Finally, a Moldovan court stated that the port was the property of local authorities.
 The incident around the port was artificially blown up by both parties, both possessing a key interest in keeping international organizations involved in the conflict over Transnistria.
 In 2013, another border incident occurred in the village, when residents destroyed border checkpoints built by Transnistria in response to the Moldovan announcement of erecting such points in the security zone.
-That same year, the President of Transnistria, Evgeni Shevchuk, by decree unilaterally announced the extension of the Transnistria borders to include Varniţa.
+That same year, the president of Transnistria, Evgeni Shevchuk, by decree unilaterally announced the extension of the Transnistria borders to include Varniţa.

 Demographics

-According to the 2004 Moldovan Census, there were 4,210 inhabitants, 3,390 of which were ethnic Moldovans, 228 Ukrainians, 454 Russians, 15 Gagauzes, 35 Bulgarians, 1 Jew, 1 Pole, 50 Gypsies, and 36 other/undeclared.
+According to the 2004 Moldovan Census, there were 4,210 inhabitants, 3,390 of which were ethnic Moldovans, 454 Russians, 228 Ukrainians, 50 Roma, 35 Bulgarians, 15 Gagauzes, 1 Jew, 1 Pole, and 36 other/undeclared.

+According to the 1930 Romanian census, the population was 94.8% Romanian, 3.7% Russian and 1.16% Jewish.